-Many people in a company are involved in working with staffing vendors.
-Project Managers, HR Managers, Procurement Leaders, and Vendor Management Officers all play a part, and they all want a piece of the recognition when great staff comes aboard.
 Project Managers define what needs to be done and send this information to HR.
-Human Resources is in charge of making sure that people acquired from the vendor meet the policies of the company to do with human capital and worker experience.
+Human Resources is in charge of making sure that people acquired from the vendor meet the policies of the company in regards to human capital and worker experience.
 All of this falls to the Procurement Leader, who makes the actual staffing decisions.
-They are the ones responsible for which staffing agency the company uses, as well as selecting the individual employees.
+They are the ones responsible for which staffing agency your company uses, as well as selecting the individual employees.
 The VMO’s tasks range from ensuring internal policies run efficiently and with low cost, then shift towards candidate quality, customer service, and policy compliance as the business grows.

-All of these people working on the staffing vendor front can create tension, since everyone has a different idea of how to go about acquiring employees.
-Ensuring that they all work together and know the requirements is the first step to getting quality help at a reasonable price.
+All of these people working on the staffing vendor front can create tension, with each department having a different idea of how to go about acquiring employees.